heuerleon/nak-typst-template/README.md

 The core of this template is the `main.typ` file.
 Here you can:
 - Fill the data for the cover template
 - Add new abbreviations
-- Include content pages from the `pages` directory

-More complex components are extracted into modules in the `components` directory.
+- Add formatting and page setup
+- Most importantly, add your content

+Reusable code should be extracted into components inside the `components` directory.
+Define your components as functions that you call in the main file.
+This template comes with a few basic components:
+- Acronym: a modified version of the [Acrostiche](https://typst.app/universe/package/acrostiche/) extension.
+Mainly changes the output format to a more beautifully styled table.
+- Code: for importing code from a file and formatting it as a block with syntax highlighting
+- Cover: designed to resemble the original cover template for Nordakademie transfer papers
+- Outline: functions for printing outlines such as List of Tables, Table of Contents etc. that apply some basic formatting
+- Tables: some styled table functions that I developed while writing my own transfer papers

 Add any images, code source files or other kinds of resources that you want to include in your transfer paper, in the `res` directory.

 The bibliography file also lies in the `res` directory and uses the [BibTeX](https://www.bibtex.com/g/bibtex-format/) format.
-You might know it when coming from LaTeX, and you can use your current setup or copy your existing bibliography when switching from LaTeX.
+You might know it when coming from LaTeX, and you can use your current setup (e.g. export via Zotero) or copy your existing bibliography when switching from LaTeX.

 **Everything else can be done by using Typst built-in features.
 Additional formatting or tutorials can be found in the [Typst Docs](https://typst.app/docs/).**